We got a new name

 The Arctic Train opened in 2020 and makes it easier to explore the Ofot Railway line and the beautiful Arctic landscape between Narvik and the Swedish border.
-This tour starts by train from Narvik station, and you can choose to enjoy the full ride to Bjørnfjell, which allows you to follow the whole railway history on audio guide.
-In case, you return from Bjørnfjell to Katterat station where you start hiking.
-The other option is to go directly to Katterat station from Narvik, which give you 30 more minutes on the hike down to Rombaksbotn.
+This trip starts by train from Narvik and you can choose to travel all the way to Bjørnfjell, if you’d like to return from Bjørnfjell to Katterat station, where the hike starts.
+You can also follow the entire history of the railway on an audio guide.
+The other option is to go directly to Katterat station, which gives you an 30 extra minutes on the hike down to Rombaksbotn.

-At Katterat Station you are met by the pretty, red station building from 1921.
-Next to the railway tracks you see “Katteratgubben”, a four-meter-tall rock formation that looks like a man that looks over the valley below.
-The impressive geological formation weighs approx. 10 tons and balances on just a small rock.
+At Katterat station you’ll see the pretty red station building dating from from 1921.
+Next to the railway line is “Katteratgubben”, a four-metre-tall rock formation that resembles a man – looking over the valley below.
+This impressive geological formation weighs approx. 10 tons and balances on just a small rock.

-To start your hike to Rombaksbotn, look for the signs and walk past the few buildings that remains here.
-Until the 1960 Katterat station had a small population living here year-round, but today the houses are used as cabins and lodges.
+When you start hiking to Rombaksbotn, look for the signs and walk past the few remaining buildings here.
+Until 1960, Katterat station had a small permanent population.
+However, these days the houses are used as cabins and lodges.

-The Navvies Road, Rallarveien in Norwegian, was constructed to make it easier to transport materials from the fjord to the mountains in relation to building the railway in the late 19th century.
-From Rombaksbotn it continues all the way into Sweden and further to Kiruna.
-It got its name from the construction workers, who were called Navvies (Rallarer) and made a living out of working on various railway projects in Norway and Sweden.
+The Navvies’ Road, or Rallarveien in Norwegian, was built to make it easier to transport materials from the fjord to the mountains in order to construct the railway in the late 19th century.
+From Rombaksbotn, it continues all the way into Sweden and further to Kiruna.
+It got its name from the construction workers, who were called Navvies (Rallarer) and made a living from working on various railway projects in Norway and Sweden.

-The section from Katterat is only 6,5 kilometres long and easy to walk, but we urge you to take your time.
-You will pass plenty of historical sites and remnants of almost forgotten times, and information boards will give you more information about what you see.
-The interesting history is, however, not the only reason to go.
-The rough landscape changes quickly and you will walk through wild valleys, along the pretty river, and see several waterfalls plunging down the mountain sides.
+The section from Katterat is only 6.5 kilometres long and is easy to walk, but you should take your time.
+You will pass many historical sites and remnants from forgotten times – and information boards will provide you with further information.
+However, the interesting history is not the only reason to take this trip.
+The rough landscape changes quickly and you will walk through wild valleys, along a pretty river and see several waterfalls plunging down the mountain sides.

-Rombaksbotn has one of Norway’s shortest and weirdest city histories.
-During the railway construction period from 1898 to 1903 it developed into a vibrant small city with everything from grocery stores and hotels to bowling a police station.
-And not to forget a brothel run by two sisters.
-After the railway was opened people moved to newly established Narvik city or went off to other construction sites.
-In 1903 there was a large fire that destroyed most of the city, and today there are only foundations left.
+Rombaksbotn has one of Norway’s shortest and strangest histories.
+When the railway line was being built from 1898 to 1903, Rombaksbotn developed into a vibrant settlement with everything from a grocery store and a hotel to a bowling alley and a police station.
+It also had a brothel run by two sisters.
+After the railway had opened, people started moving to the newly established town of Narvik, or joined other construction crews.
+In 1903 a major fire destroyed most of the settlement, and today only the foundations remain.

 The last leg of the trip is by boat back to Narvik.
 From the boat you can see and learn about the naval battles that took place on the fjord at the beginning of World War Two.
-Nazi-Germany lost as much as 47% of its fleet of destroyers here, and you can still see the remains of the destroyer Georg Thiele peaking up from the fjord.
+Nazi Germany lost as much as 47% of its fleet of destroyers here, and you can still see the remains of the destroyer, Georg Thiele, peering up from the fjord.

-After 1 hour and 10 minutes you are back in Narvik, this time at Narvik harbour.
+After 1 hour and 10 minutes you will be back in Narvik, this time at Narvik harbour.